 Since then, the school has had many milestones under Ball and subsequent deans Paul Brink (1990–1992, acting), Herbert Koerselman (1992–2002) and Christopher Doane (2002–present).
 A few of them have included:

 - UofL becoming host site of the Jamey Aebersold Summer workshop in 1977.
-The introduction of jazz courses at UofL would lead to the establishment of the Jamey Aebersold Jazz Studies program in 1985 and the recruitment of prominent jazz faculty, including trumpeter, composer educator and Grammy Award nominee John La Barbera.
+The introduction of jazz courses at UofL would lead to the establishment of the Jamey Aebersold Jazz Studies program in 1985 through 2021 and the recruitment of prominent jazz faculty, including trumpeter, composer educator and Grammy Award nominee John La Barbera.

 - Awarding of the first Grawemeyer Award for Music Composition to Witold Lutoslawski in 1985.
 In its subsequent two decades, the award has become recognized internationally as one of the top prizes for musical creativity as well as being the most lucrative.

 - Expansion of opera at UofL in 1997 with the appointment of Kimcherie Lloyd as the Bomhard Music Theatre Chair and director of the opera program.
 Her 1999 appointment as music director of the Kentucky Opera Association solidified the strong ties between UofL and the Louisville arts community.

 - Establishment of the music therapy program in 2000.

 - Growth of the Dwight Anderson Music Library and upgrades to improve amenities and access to its collections of 100,000 volumes, 22,000 discs, special collections and other resources.

 - Enhancement of UofL’s growing international efforts with establishment of an ongoing relationship with the Karol Szymanowski Academy of Music in Katowice, Poland, and programs in Japan, Russia, Brazil, Argentina and Barbados.